mongodb/atlas-sdk-go/docs/doc_1_concepts.md

 ## Read Only and Write Only Fields

-Some fields are documented as `read only` or `write only` in the [documentation](https://github.com/mongodb/atlas-sdk-go/blob/main/docs/doc_last_reference.md#documentation-for-models) and the Go doc comments.
+Each SDK request and response might contain read or write only fields identified by the [documentation](https://github.com/mongodb/atlas-sdk-go/blob/main/docs/doc_last_reference.md#documentation-for-models) and the Go doc comments.

+We use GoDoc comments to annotate fields as read and write only:

-- `read only` fields are included in responses but not in requests
+- `// Read Only field.` means that the field is included in responses but not in requests
-- `write only` fields may be included in request but not in responses
+- `// Write Only field.` means that the field may be included in requests but not in responses

 ## Example